jreijn/jreijn.github.com/_posts/2022-07-17-invoking-an-aws-lambda-function-during-cdk-deployment.md

 ## Using Custom Resources in CDK

+What are Custom Resource in CDK?

+> AWS CloudFormation [custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) are *extension points* to the **provisioning engine**.
+When CloudFormation needs to create, update or delete a custom resource, it sends a lifecycle event notification to a custom resource provider.

+With custom resources you can hook into the provisioning engine and create a handler for the create, update and delete events.
+This will allow you to:

+- Create AWS resources that are not (yet) supported by CDK/CloudFormation
+- Create Non AWS resources (remote managed databases like ElasticCloud or MongoDB Atlas)
+- Perform all kinds of other operations as you can write your own custom logic ( database seeding, database migrations, API calls, SDK calls)

 AWS CDK supports Custom Resources and gives you two options to implement them:

-1. **Leverage the Custom Resource [Provider](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.custom_resources-readme.html) Framework** - Create your own lambda function that handles the cloud formation events
+1. **Leverage the Custom Resource [Provider](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.custom_resources-readme.html) Framework** - Create your own lambda functions to handle the cloud formation events
 2. **Leverage the Custom Resources for AWS APIs** - Use the [AWSCustomResource](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.custom_resources.AwsCustomResource.html) construct and provide a single AWS SDK API call

 ### Using a custom resource provider

 So what is a custom resource provider in CDK / CloudFormation?

-> AWS CloudFormation [custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) are *extension points* to the **provisioning engine**.
-When CloudFormation needs to create, update or delete a custom resource, it sends a lifecycle event notification to a custom resource provider.
+> When CloudFormation needs to create, update or delete a custom resource, it sends a lifecycle event notification to a custom resource provider.
 The provider handles the event (e.g. creates a resource) and sends back a response to CloudFormation.
 Providers are implemented through AWS Lambda functions that are triggered by the provider framework in response to lifecycle events.
 The [CDK documentation on Custom Resources](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.custom_resources-readme.html) has some extensive documentation on implementing such a Lambda function as a custom provider.
 At the minimum, you will need to define the onEvent handler, which is invoked by the provider framework for all resource lifecycle events (*create, update *and *delete*) and you need to return a result which is then submitted to CloudFormation.

 The framework offers a high-level API which makes it easier to implement robust and powerful custom resources and includes the following capabilities: